2devs-team/reactter/README.md

 ]);
 ```

-`Memo` accepts theses properties:
+`Memo` accepts these properties:

 - `computeValue`: represents a method that takes an argument of type `A` and returns a value of  `T` type.
 This is the core function that will be memoized.
-- `interceptor`: receives a [`MemoInterceptor`](https://pub.dev/documentation/reactter/6.0.0/reactter/MemoInterceptor-class.html) that allows you to intercept the memoization function calls and modify the memoization process.
+- `interceptor`: receives a [`MemoInterceptor`](https://pub.dev/documentation/reactter/latest/reactter/MemoInterceptor-class.html) that allows you to intercept the memoization function calls and modify the memoization process.
   Reactter providers some interceptors:
-  - [`MemoInterceptors`](https://pub.dev/documentation/reactter/6.0.0/reactter/MemoInterceptors-class.html): allows multiple memoization interceptors to be used together.
+  - [`MemoMultiInterceptor`](https://pub.dev/documentation/reactter/latest/reactter/MemoMultiInterceptor-class.html): allows multiple memoization interceptors to be used together.
-  - [`MemoInterceptorWrapper`](https://pub.dev/documentation/reactter/6.0.0/reactter/MemoInterceptorWrapper-class.html): a wrapper for a memoized function that allows you to define callbacks for initialization, successful completion, error handling, and finishing.
+  - [`MemoWrapperInterceptor`](https://pub.dev/documentation/reactter/latest/reactter/MemoWrapperInterceptor-class.html): a wrapper for a memoized function that allows you to define callbacks for initialization, successful completion, error handling, and finishing.
-  - [`AsyncMemoSafe`](https://pub.dev/documentation/reactter/6.0.0/reactter/AsyncMemoSafe-class.html): prevents saving in cache if the `Future` calculation function throws an error during execution.
+  - [`MemoSafeAsyncInterceptor`](https://pub.dev/documentation/reactter/latest/reactter/MemoSafeAsyncInterceptor-class.html): prevents saving in cache if the `Future` calculation function throws an error during execution.
-  - [`TemporaryCacheMemo`](https://pub.dev/documentation/reactter/6.0.0/reactter/TemporaryCacheMemo-class.html): removes memoized values from the cache after a specified duration.
+  - [`MemoTemporaryCacheInterceptor`](https://pub.dev/documentation/reactter/latest/reactter/MemoTemporaryCacheInterceptor-class.html): removes memoized values from the cache after a specified duration.

 Here an factorial example using `Memo`: